jeffknupp/blog/content/2012-12-11-learning-python-via-django-considered-harmful.md

 They're basically just a bunch of crazy configuration settings as far as the user is concerned.
-What `urlpatterns` actually is (a list of lists, tuples, and `RegexURLPattern`s, which are then further tranformed for resolution) is remarkable in its unclarity (a new workd).
+What `urlpatterns` actually is (a list of lists, tuples, and `RegexURLPattern`s, which are then further transformed for resolution) is remarkable in its unclarity (a new word).
 I'm skipping this section out of anger.

 ##Views